-The site compares prices from many different websites all in a single spot so you can easily see where the cheapest options are.
-Most of the time, you’ll end up clicking through to a different site to complete your booking.
+The site compares prices from many different websites all in a single spot, so you can easily see where the cheapest options are.
+Most of the time, you’ll click through to a different site to complete your booking.

 Kayak offers the ability to combine 2 one-way tickets (usually on different airlines) in 1 itinerary, which is a great way to save money on your flight.
 These itineraries can be pretty good deals and something that doesn’t always appear in search results of other websites.

 Daily Deals Special: Click here for up to 40% off at Expedia

 Expedia is another tried-and-true OTA that people have been using since the 1990s.
 Back then, Expedia was a go-to source for searching and booking flights.
 But how does it stack up now?

 As far as price goes, you aren’t necessarily getting a better deal booking through Expedia, but you aren’t paying any more than you might on the airline’s website.

 A nice perk of using Expedia is that it offers a rewards program called One Key.
 This program offers member pricing plus the ability to earn points for flights, hotels, car rentals, cruises, activities, and more.Hot Tip: